 It’s still too soon to predict which green energy companies will benefit the most from this newfound growth.
-However, investing in clean energy ETFs is an excellent way to gain more exposure to the renewable energy industry.
+However, investing in clean-energy exchange-traded funds is an excellent way to gain more exposure to the renewable energy industry.

-Clean energy ETFs are exchange-traded funds that put your money in stocks in the alternative energy sector.
+Clean energy ETFs put your money in stocks in the alternative energy sector.
 Alternative energy includes:

 - Solar energy